exasol/tutorials/tls/doc/tls_introduction.md

 How can this happen?

-Remember when we said that cryptography is based on the idea that reversing it is needs to be hard enough?
+Remember when we said that cryptography is based on the idea that reversing it needs to be hard enough?
 We now have a lot more computing power in our hands, and new mathematical algorithms still are invented that reduce the effort of the calculations involved from unrealistic to manageable.
 Also, the designers of security mechanisms are human and as such sometimes plant fundamental flaws in a design that make an update unavoidable.

 There is a long list of evolutionary steps that TLS and its predecessor SSL underwent that brought new hash algorithms, plugged design holes, or introduced new features required for new communication channels.